Citizens/Police Advisory Committee

-The Citizens/Police Advisory Committee consists of 12 members: 5 area representatives, 1 City Council Member (non-voting), resident of property owned by the Housing Authority, a police officer (non-voting), Housing Authority representative, Chief of Police (non-voting), and 2 at-large seats.
+The Citizens/Police Advisory Committee consists of 13 members: 5 area representatives, 1 City Council Member (non-voting), a youth representative, resident of property owned by the Housing Authority, a police officer (non-voting), Housing Authority representative, Chief of Police (non-voting), and 2 at-large seats.
 The term of office is three years.

 The committee serves as a liaison between the police department and community.
 The committee mediates problems or conflicts and serves as an advocate for programs, ideas, and methods to improve the relationship between the police and community.
 The committee is also responsible for disseminating information to the community and to the government officials of Asheville.

-The committee meets at 5:00 p.m. on the first Wednesday of each month in the Public Works Building, 1st Floor Conference Room, 161 S. Charlotte Street.
+The committee now meets at 5:00 p.m. on the first Wednesday of each month.
 The normal length of the meeting is one to two hours.
+The March 1 meeting will be held at the Grant Southside Center, located at 285 Livingston Street, 28801.
+You can find the complete meeting location schedule for 2017 below.

 The contact information for the Committee is as follows: